Ski Portillo

 Fly into Santiago (SCL), then ~2h transfer up the highway toward the Argentine border.
 Pre-booked transfers run on Saturday turnover.

 Strong intermediates and above thrive.
-The slingshot lifts access expert terrain.
+Slingshot lifts access expert terrain.
 Beginners are accommodated but it's not the strongest case for them.

 Get on the slingshots early.
 Lake Run and the Roca Jack lines are the headline lift-served terrain.